Adarsh2425/IMEX-Independent-Multi-Extrusion-3D-printer-/README.md

 ## Direct Drive Implementation

 IMEX can be seamlessly extended to incorporate direct drive extruders.
 This enhancement expands material compatibility and opens doors to even more diverse applications.

-## Contributions

-We invite passionate individuals from the community to contribute to IMEX.
-If you're excited about multi-material 3D printing and want to contribute, please review our [contribution guidelines](CONTRIBUTING.md).